 The lack of accounting equilibrium can indicate many things including inaccurate figures, incorrectly categorized entries, and even some cases of fraud.
 Regardless of what may be causing this issue, it will need to be quickly addressed and corrected.

-You may want to consider purchasing specialized accounting software, such as QuickBooks if you’re still doing your accounting in spreadsheets (or not at all).
+You may want to consider purchasing specialized accounting software, such as QuickBooks or Xero if you’re still doing your accounting in spreadsheets (or not at all).
 This will help you manage your sales and expenses and keep track of daily transactions.

 7. Opportunities for automation